lagunal/divelog2/IMPLEMENTATION.md

 After **each** phase, the following steps must be completed:

 *   [x] Create or modify unit/widget tests for the code added or changed in this phase.
+(Unit tests for `AuthenticationService` and widget tests for `LoginScreen`/`SignupScreen` completed.
+Widget tests for `MainApp` deferred due to Firebase mocking complexities.)
 *   [x] Run `dart_fix --apply` to clean up the code.
 *   [x] Run the `analyze_files` tool and fix any reported issues.
 *   [x] Run all tests to ensure they pass and that there are no regressions.